-If you’re wondering how many days to spend in Marrakech, 3-4 days should be plenty of time to explore Marrakech Morocco, see all the main highlights, and even take a day trip to this beautiful waterfall with rainbows galore!
+If you’re wondering how many days to spend in Marrakech, 3-4 days should be plenty of time to explore Marrakech, see all the main attractions, and even take a day trip to a beautiful waterfall with rainbows galore!

 Jemaa el-Fna is the main square in the medina of Marrakech Morocco.